Solod-S/pocket-budget-react-native-/README.md

 – TypeScript: TypeScript is a powerful, statically typed programming language that builds on JavaScript, providing developers with enhanced tooling and error checking.
 Designed for building large-scale applications, it helps catch potential issues early through type annotations, making code more robust and maintainable.
 TypeScript seamlessly integrates with JavaScript, enabling incremental adoption while improving developer productivity and collaboration.

 – Expo: A powerful framework and platform for developing React Native applications.
 It offers a managed workflow, over-the-air updates, and access to native APIs without requiring native code, simplifying the development process.

+– React Intl: A robust internationalization library for React, used to localize applications with support for multiple languages.
+Enables seamless translation of text, dates, and numbers, ensuring smooth multilingual experiences.
+In this project, it handles localization for 5 languages.

 – React Native Vector Icons: A library providing a vast collection of customizable vector icons for React Native applications.
 It supports multiple icon sets, enabling developers to easily enhance UI elements with scalable icons.